 Has the Internet enabled more face-to-face relationships with recovery friends?

 Tawny Larasays she’s met people in person because they’ve met online.
 If Facing Addiction’s October 2015 inaugural UNITE to Face Addiction was evident of anything, it was the power of the #RecoveryFriendlyWeb to connect global advocates, face-to-face around a common goal—to #ENDTHESTIGMA.
 I met so many amazing and wonderful people whom I had only known online up until that point.

 What do you hope will change in the digital recovery space going forward?

 One woman, Lisa, chose not to disclose her last name but feels strongly about the face-to-face connection.
 She distances herself from digital recovery: “Facebook, apps, etc. do not get or keep people sober.
-Frequent face to face contact with other recovering people does.
+Frequent face-to-face contact with other recovering people does.
 Being part of a recovery community and doing service and giving back does.
 I worry that people hang around online and continue to struggle and/or relapse because they see it as an alternative to options that actually work—but are [scarier] and more work.”
-Cristina Ferri, blogger behind Sober Unicorn, hopes to create “real-life activities with like-minded people that don’t involve [traditional] meetings.”
-Amanda Kemp, whom I found via Tommy Rosen’s Recovery 2.0 Online Conference Facebook group, seconds Cristina’s notion: “I think it would be better if recovery chat support teams could organize face-to-face get togethers in local areas.”
+Cristina Ferri hopes to create “real-life activities with like-minded people that don’t involve [traditional] meetings.”
+Amanda Kemp, whom I found via Tommy Rosen’s Recovery 2.0 Online Conference Facebook group, seconds Cristina’s notion: “I think it would be better if recovery chat support teams could organize face-to-face get-togethers in local areas.”